sobjornstad/tabularium/docs/manual.md

 Similarly, you can delete the currently selected entry or occurrence with the **Delete** function.
-Deleting an entry will delete all of its occurrences, and deleting the last occurrence of an entry will delete the entry.
+Deleting an entry will delete all of its occurrences, and deleting the only occurrence of an entry will delete the entry.

 ## Merging entries